Simple Gifts to Charities in Your Will

 If you are interested in including a gift to charity in your Will; if you are concerned about how you have gifted to charity in your Will; or if you simply wish to discuss your estate planning further, the experienced team at Bell Legal Group are more than happy to ensure that your wishes can be carried out considering all of your circumstances.

-For further information and assistance on any estate planning or estate administration matter, please contact a member of our experienced Wills, Trusts and Estate Planning Team at Bell Legal Group on (07) 5597 3366 or simply fill out the ‘Contact Us‘ form below.
+For further information and assistance on any estate planning or estate administration matter, please contact a member of our experienced team at Bell Legal Group on (07) 5597 3366 or simply fill out the ‘Contact Us‘ form below.

 This article was written by Josephine Vernon, solicitor with our Estates team.
 Its publication is for information only, it is not legal advice nor is it intended to be.